 Iceland, once regarded simply as a frozen island somewhere in the north Atlantic, has seen an absolutely massive boom in tourism over the past decade.
 This is largely attributed to North Americans en route to Europe taking advantage of the opportunity for an extended layover.

 But, if there’s one thing Iceland is famous for, it would be its breathtaking scenery.
 Or its thousands of cascading waterfalls.
 Or its spirited Icelandic horses.
 Or…okay, there are a lot of things Iceland has become famous for, but one of the most notable might be how expensive it is.

-The price of things in this majestic island nation shouldn’t deter you from visiting, however, and it’s even possible to visit its capital city of Reykjavik on a budget.
+But is Reykjavik expensive?
+Well, yes.
+However, the price of things in this majestic island nation shouldn’t deter you from visiting and it’s even possible to visit its capital city on a budget.

 A number of people visiting Iceland only do so for a couple of days.
 While a good portion of the excitement of any short Iceland trip would be to see the amazing sites in the Golden Circle, Reykjavik is also very much worth exploring as well.